Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Introduction

 \section{Introduction}

-Chemical synthesis is a crucial step for the discovery of transformative molecules in multiple fields, including drug design, materials, renewable energy, etc. In chemical synthesis, reaction conditions are usually optimized to maximize the yield of each target molecule or minimize the cost of the corresponding process~\cite{shields2021bayesian,taylor2023brief}.
-Despite significant advancements in chemical synthesis over the past few decades, discovering suitable reaction conditions from the extensive substrates combined with high-dimensional conditions renders exhaustive experimental impractical.~\cite{angello2022closed}.
-Chemists have focused on building reliable and convenient computer-aided synthesis planning (CASP) tools to facilitate chemical synthesis~\cite{corey1969computer, mikulak2020computational, schwaller2021mapping}.
-However, few efforts have been made to solve the problem of reaction condition screening due to the low sparsity of chemical data, and the lack of effective reaction representation~\cite{mehr2020universal,rohrbach2022digitization}. \textit{In summary, to realize efficient synthesis in chemistry, there is an urgent need to realize high-efficiency reaction condition recommendations.}
+Chemical synthesis is a crucial step for the discovery of transformative molecules in multiple fields, including drug design, materials, renewable energy, etc. In chemical synthesis, reaction conditions are usually optimized to maximize the yield of each target molecule and to be applicable to a wide variety of substrates~\cite{shields2021bayesian,taylor2023brief}.
+Despite synthetic methods have achieved significant advancements over the past few decades, discovering effective reaction conditions from the vast substrates still relies on the trial-and-error experimental efforts~\cite{angello2022closed}.
+While automated platforms have increased the efficiency of reaction optimization and reduced exploration costs, challenges in exploring reaction conditions still hinder the adoption of new methodologies in synthetic chemistry.
+Additionally, optimization is often necessary for different target substrates, and pharmaceutically relevant molecules with high structural complexity may not be compatible with existing conditions.
+Recently, chemists have focused on designing reliable computer-aided synthesis planning (CASP) tools to facilitate condition screening~\cite{corey1969computer, mikulak2020computational, schwaller2021mapping}.
+Transformer-based models built upon SMILES or reaction graphs have demonstrated strong effectiveness in addressing various chemical tasks~\cite{gao2018using, schwaller2019molecular, andronov2023reagent}.
+However, practical prediction for reaction conditions is more complex than what can be achieved by using graph methods alone.
+Therefore, a universal approach to discover effective conditions is still rare~\cite{mehr2020universal,rohrbach2022digitization}. \textit{In summary, to realize efficient synthesis in chemistry, there is an urgent need to facilitate high-efficiency reaction condition prediction.}

-Nowadays, the emergency of generative pre-trained transformer-based large language models (LLMs), typified by GPT-4, has sparked significant interest in the field of AI for chemistry~\cite{baum2021artificial, openai2023gpt, boiko2023autonomous, m2024augmenting}.
-Prtrained with massive chemical reaction data including molecular simplified molecular-input line-entry system (SMILES) ~\cite{weininger1989smiles} and chemistry literature in natural language, LLMs are endowed with fundamental chemical knowledge through text-to-text generation.
-However, for tasks that demand a precise understanding of molecular SMILES representations, such as retrosynthesis and chemical condition recommendation, LLMs have exhibited less competitive performance compared to traditional methods~\cite{lu2022unified, zhao2024chemdfm}.
-Further, these text-to-text models cannot fully exploit the advantages of molecular structure data and fall short in understanding reaction mechanisms~\cite{edwards2022translation}.
-To address these challenges, chemical reaction condition recommendation necessitates LLMs to possess additional chemical comprehension representation beyond textual data to understand effectively and reason over chemical processes.